edequalsawesome/awesome-random-site-description/README.md

 == Changelog ==

+= 1.4.1 =
+* Added ARIA attributes to improve accessibility for screen readers
+* Added `aria-live="polite"` attribute to announce content changes
+* Added `role="region"` and descriptive `aria-label` to random description blocks
+* Enhanced user experience for visitors using assistive technologies

 = 1.4.0 =
 * Upgraded to Block API Version 3 for improved editor compatibility
 * Added support for iframed editor context in WordPress 6.3+